Drug Trafficking Defense by an Experienced Criminal Lawyer in St. Petersburg, FL

 Felony trafficking charges may also apply to various other controlled substances, based on minimum quantities specified under Florida law.

-Contact a drug trafficking lawyer in Largo, FL who understands the local court system
+Contact a drug trafficking lawyer in St. Petersburg, FL who understands the local court system

 At the law office of Joseph Montrone, Jr., P.A., I defend clients charged with drug trafficking and other drug law violations.
 A free initial consultation is provided.
 Contact me online or call my office at 727-888-0102.